Tag Archives: FASHION

 Goals for this prevalent design movement include the generous use of landscape inside and out, abundance of natural and artificial light, organic materials and textures, good indoor air quality and ventilation, and thermal and acoustic comfort—just to name a few.
 And our biophilia, meaning our love of nature, extends beyond architecture.

-The Spheres at Amazon, Seattle, Washington (left photo from aarbmagazine.com; right photo from ar15.com)
+The Spheres at Amazon, Seattle, Washington (left photo by Fran on Unsplash; right photo by Alexandra Tran on Unsplash

 Monster companies, such as Amazon, Facebook and Google, use Biophilic Design to offer a healthier, happier and more productive work environment.
 This we know; so let’s expand our discussion of design and the creative arts, beyond the built environment.